 Basically unemployment rate identifies the number of people in percentage which are looking for any job or lively hood as compared to the entire labor force percentage in the state.
 There are various institutions which calculate this rate according to the consensus, which is being done in every quarter of the fiscal year in Pakistan.
 The most reliable institution which is accountable for calculating the unemployment rate in Pakistan is the Pakistan Bureau of Statistics.
-The unemployment rate in Pakistan for the year 2016-2017 is 6 percent.
+The Unemployment Rate in Pakistan 2017-2018 is 5.60 percent.
 It was 6.30 percent at the start of the second quarter of the fiscal year but at the latter half of the second quarter it declined by 0.30 percent and currently the unemployment rate in Pakistan as per the report of the Pakistan Bureau of Statistics is 6.0 percent.